 Sort your LinkedIn profile out

 I cannot stress how important LinkedIn is for your business.
-It’s part of the technique I use to get my own clients that I outline in my Guide (the technique that works every time I use it by the way), it’s a huge part of both my personal and my DIY training courses and, if it’s not getting you clients, then you are definitely doing it wrong!
+It’s part of the technique I use to get my own clients that I outline in my Guide (the technique that works every time I use it by the way), it’s a huge part of both my personal and my DIY training course and, if it’s not getting you clients, then you are definitely doing it wrong!

 Get your contract and T&Cs lined up